Category:

 What deliverables should I expect from an AI UX design agency?

-A professional AI UX agency delivers AI workflow maps, interaction models for probabilistic systems, trust and explainability frameworks, high-fidelity prototypes designed for uncertain outputs, and developer-ready design systems.
+AI UX design agencies deliver AI workflow maps, interaction models for probabilistic systems, trust and explainability frameworks, high-fidelity prototypes designed for uncertain outputs, and developer-ready design systems.
 Some agencies also provide prompt design documentation, AI behavior specifications, and usability testing specifically designed for AI interaction patterns and failure scenarios.

 What is the difference between AI product design and AI feature design?

-AI product design involves building systems where AI is central to the user experience, such as recommendation engines, AI copilots, or predictive dashboards that generate their primary interface from model outputs.
+AI product design builds systems where AI is central to the experience, such as recommendation engines, AI copilots, or predictive dashboards that generate their primary interface from model outputs.
 AI feature design adds AI capabilities to an existing product, such as autocomplete or chatbot support.
 Product-level AI requires deeper UX thinking and system-level design than feature-level integration.

 Why is trust critical in AI interface design?